NuGet/docs.microsoft.com-nuget/docs/guides/Create-NET-Standard-Packages-VS2015.md

         {
             public void Log(string text)
             {
-                throw new NotImplementedException("Called Log");
+                Console.WriteLine(text);
             }
         }
     }
     ```

-1. Build the project (with the Release configuration) and check that DLL and XML files are produced within the bin\Release folder.
+1. Set the configuration to Release, build the project, and check that DLL and XML files are produced within the `bin\Release` folder.

 ## Create and update the .nuspec file

-1. Open a command prompt, navigate to the folder containing `AppLogg.csproj` folder (one level below where the `.sln` file is), and run the NuGet `spec` command to create the initial `AppLogger.nuspec` file:
+1. Open a command prompt, navigate to the folder containing `AppLogger.csproj` folder (one level below where the `.sln` file is), and run the NuGet `spec` command to create the initial `AppLogger.nuspec` file:

 ```cli
 nuget spec